vsoch/scif/docs/pages/8-community.md

 # Community

-To encourage sharing and distribution of useful apps, we have developed an online interface for easily exploring and sharing SCI-F apps, and generating recipes using the apps, available at <a href="https://containers-ftw.github.io/apps" target="_blank">https://containers-ftw.github.io/apps.</a>
+To encourage sharing and distribution of useful apps, we have developed an online interface for easily exploring and sharing SCIF apps, and generating recipes using the apps, available at <a href="https://containers-ftw.github.io/apps" target="_blank">https://containers-ftw.github.io/apps.</a>

 ## Infrastructure Overview
 The interface is served from a Github repository that renders static template files into a complete website that includes search across all content, exploration by tag (e.g., language or operating system), and instruction by way of reading examples and tutorials.
 Programmatic access to all apps is provided with a RESTful API <a href="https://containers-ftw.github.io/apps/api/index.json" target="_blank">for all apps</a> or for a <a href="https://containers-ftw.github.io/apps/scif/hello-world/hello-world-bash/?json=1" target="_blank">single one</a>, as is an <a href="https://containers-ftw.github.io/apps/feed.xml" target="_blank">feed</a> for interested users to be notified when new content is added.
 The interface also includes a <a href="https://containers-ftw.github.io/apps/generate" target="_blank">recipe generator</a> that allows a user to browse the site, save apps of interest in the browser’s local storage, and then combine them in a Singularity build file that can be downloaded in a compressed archive that includes instructions and any associated, required files for the app.